Resources

 To request a reduced course load for these two reasons, you must complete the Reduced Course Load Form.

-- Medical Reasons: Submit the Medical Reduced Course Load Form, completed by yourself and one of these doctors: medical doctor (MD), doctor of osteopathy (DO), or licensed psychologist.
+- Medical Reasons: Submit the Medical Reduced Course Load Form, completed by you and listed doctor: medical doctor (MD), doctor of osteopathy (DO), or licensed psychologist.
+This must be approved by the International Office advisor and recorded on your SEVIS I-20 record.
+SEVIS allows up to four MRCL approvals per academic degree (associate, bachelor).

 - You may apply for a program extension to extend your I-20.

-- You must meet with your academic advisor and complete the Program Extension Form.
+- Meet with your academic advisor and complete the Program Extension Form.
+This must be approved by the program advisor.
+Submit the form to the International Office advisor.

-After the completion of your program, you are required to depart the US within the 60-day grace period following your program.
-During that time, you may transfer to another college or begin OPT.
+Note: After completion of your program, SEVIS requires you to depart the US within the 60-day grace period following your program end.
+During that time, you may transfer to another college or begin OPT (USCIS approval required).
+Talk to the International Office advisor for details.

 Medical Insurance